-In May 2013 Babb was appointed manager of non-league club Hayes & Yeading but left the club by mutual consent in February 2015 leaving his team just one place above relegation.
+In May 2013 he was appointed manager of non-league club Hayes & Yeading but left the club by mutual consent in February 2015 leaving his team just one place above relegation.

-Babb is now a regular guest and contributor on Sky Sports for their Premier League Daily show as well as providing punditry for international games featuring the Republic of Ireland.
+Babb is now a regular guest and contributor on Sky Sports for their Premier League Daily show as well as punditry for international games featuring the Republic of Ireland

 He is also a regular guest on Liverpool FC’s in-house television channel LFC TV.

-Babb is also a partner with BetStatz which is a company which helps customers make more informed bets as one of their football experts.
+Away from his punditry work he is a partner of a company called BetStatz which helps customers make more informed bets as one of their football experts.
 He is also an FA registered agent.